Mishel-07/Word-Protector/README.md

 # Telegram Word Protector Bot

 A Telegram group moderation bot that automatically filters inappropriate or unsafe messages using the [Mango API](https://api.mangoi.in).
 Users are warned when violations are detected, and after 3 warnings, the bot will ban them.
-Built using `python-telegram-bot v20+`.
+Built using `python-telegram-bot`.

 ---